West Nile Virus - Join the SWAT Team!

 Town of Cedaredge is giving away free mosquito larvicide dunks to all residents from June 1 – Sept.
 30. Dunks can be picked up at Town Hall, the Police Department and the Cedaredge Golf Course.

 North Fork Mosquito Abatement District performs abatement activities around Hotchkiss and Paonia.
-Their boundaries lie mainly in the river valley area.
+View the District boundary map which are mainly in the river valley area.

 Listen to an in depth discussion on what is happening with mosquito surveillance, mitigation, and protecting yourself from West Nile Virus hosted by Jill Spears with KVNF radio:

-Around the nation, in Delta County.
-Information about North Fork Mosquito Abatement District (Hotchkiss/Paonia area)
+North Fork Mosquito Abatement District (includes Hotchkiss/Paonia area)